 Traumatic brain injuries may also significantly decrease an accident victim’s overall quality of life and their ability to spend time with family members and friends.
 They may be unable to complete daily living activities or care for themselves in any way.
 In that instance, they can recover monetary compensation for lost quality of life.

-Finally, motorcycle accident victims may recover monetary damages for a permanent mental disability or head injury that they suffer in their accident.
+Finally, motorcycle accident victims may recover monetary damages for a permanent mental disability or head injury that they suffered in their accident.
 To establish that a particular head injury is permanent, a medical provider must state that fact on the record to a reasonable degree of medical probability.

 An experienced motorcycle accident lawyer in your area can help you maximize your compensation and ensure that you become whole again, to the greatest extent possible, after your motorcycle accident.